agrc/metadata-asset-tracking-tool/metadata/boundaries/forest_service_boundaries.md

 ### What is the purpose of the dataset?

-UGRC created this dataset for use in the President's Roadless Area Initiative for the lower 48 states.
-This dataset was originally used to spatially edgematch National Forest boundaries and Inventoried Roadless Area (IRA) boundaries found in Utah.
+UGRC created this dataset for use in former president Bill Clinton's [Roadless Area Initiative](https://www.fs.usda.gov/roadmain/roadless) for the lower 48 states.
+This dataset was originally used to spatially edgematch National Forest boundaries and [Inventoried Roadless Area](https://crsreports.congress.gov/product/pdf/R/R46504) boundaries found in Utah.
 Now, this layer serves a general reference and cartographic resource.

 <!--- Did we create this dataset?
 The original metadata wasn't very clear. --->